smarter-travel-media/graphite-web/docs/config-local-settings.rst

   Default expiration of cached data and images.

+USE_GRAMMAR_PARSE_CACHE
+  `Default: True`

+  Use a cache for parsing Graphite expressions.
+This cache is used to avoid repeatedly performing the same operations in the course of parsing a Graphite expression during a request.
+However, it is reset after each parsing each expression and makes use of locking to ensure the cache is consistent.
+This may actually slow down parsing in some cases.
+Therefore, there's an option to turn it off.

 Filesystem Paths
 ----------------
 These settings configure the location of Graphite-web's additional configuration files, static content, and data.
 These need to be adjusted if Graphite-web is installed outside of the :ref:`default installation layout <default-installation-layout>`.